-What is so unique about Washington wine country?
-First, there two distinct sides to Washington State; Eastern Washington, where most of the vinifera (wine) grapes are grown and which has desert like conditions and sparse population; and Western Washington where the temperate conditions are more conducive to growing cooler climate vinifera and non-vinifera grapes, but where most of the state’s population resides.
+Washington State is the second largest producer of wine in the United States, a fair distance behind California.
+So, what is unique about Washington wine country?
+First, there two distinct sides to Washington State: Eastern Washington, where most of the vinifera (or wine) grapes are grown, and which has desert-like conditions and sparse population; and Western Washington where the temperate conditions are more conducive to growing cooler climate vinifera and non-vinifera grape varieties, but where most of the state’s population resides.
 Visit our Winery Regions page to find wineries on each side of the state.

 Washington Wine, a very short history

 Washington’s wine industry started with cooler climate grapes such as Gewurztraminer, Riesling, Lemberger and even fruits to make wine.
 Early growers thought that vinifera grapes would be unable to withstand the harsh winter conditions of Eastern Washington, and planted commercial vineyards in parts of Western Washington.
 The climate in Western Washington better ripened cool climate white grapes, gaining Washington a reputation for producing sweet white wines.

 Washington state currently boasts 14 designated wine growing regions (called AVA’s or American Viticultural Areas) in order of their creation;